July 2023 Session

 Requirements:

-- Dogs need to have successfully completed Puppy Beginner, Beginner 1, or Beyond Beginner 1, or had equivalent training elsewhere.
-Please contact the Training Director for a placement evaluation if needed.
+- Dogs need to have successfully completed Beyond Beginner 1, or taken Puppy Beginner or Beginner 1 and been recommended by the Instructor.
+If you have had equivalent training elsewhere, please contact the Training Director for a placement evaluation.

 - Dogs should be at least 6 months old at the start of class.